bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 And of course, such payments cannot succeed, they will fail.
 But the question is how exactly they fail.
 So there are two scenarios how this payment will fail.
-The first one, if it gets through the whole route towards the receiver, and the receiver looks up in the database and says, oh, I don't know the preimage of this hash, something must be wrong, and I reject this payment.
+The first one, if it gets through the whole route towards the receiver, and the receiver looks up in the database and says, I don't know the preimage of this hash, something must be wrong, and I reject this payment.
 This is one scenario.
 And another scenario is if somewhere along the route a balance is insufficient in an intermediary channel.
-And then this intermediary node would say, oh, I don't have enough balance to forward this probe, because intermediaries don't know that this is fake, they cannot distinguish between a fake random value and a real hash.
+And then this intermediary node would say, I don't have enough balance to forward this probe, because intermediaries don't know that this is fake, they cannot distinguish between a fake random value and a real hash.
 And therefore they will propagate the error back to the sender so that the sender knows that, okay, this channel doesn't have sufficient balance, so I should avoid this channel and choose another route, another path around it.
 And the prober distinguishes between these two error cases, between these two error messages, and can therefore understand whether the balance...
-Okay, there are kind of two scenarios.
+There are kind of two scenarios.
 Either the attacker connects directly to the target channel, and then the attacker can make the following observations, that the balance in the target channel is either greater than the amount of the probe or less than the amount of the probe.
 And repeating this process in a binary search, the attacker can narrow down the range of the estimates to basically arbitrarily low value.
 If we don't account for dust limits, don't account for fees, but basically, very precisely, the attacker can learn the balance.